LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R code for the analysis - simulated data <br />

 - The R code for the individual analysis, explained in Section 2 and 3, can be dowloaded [here](https://www.dropbox.com/s/l8yy35atibxutmj/AB_total.R?dl=1).
-This code has been used to generate Figures 5 and 6.
+This code has been used to generate Figure 6.

 - The R code for the pair analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here](https://www.dropbox.com/s/b4tb4zqxse8zu7n/Pair_barplot_AB.R?dl=1).
-This code has been used to generate Figure 8.
+This code has been used to generate Figure 7.

 - The R code used to plot the pair distance, colored according to the pair behaviour, can be downloaded [here](https://www.dropbox.com/s/3e9p5lhkm88dxye/Col_distance_AB.R?dl=1).
-This code has been used to generate Figures 9 and 10.
+This code has been used to generate Figures 8 and 9.

 We used the integrated development environment [RStudio](https://rstudio.com/) to perform all the analysis.